openplanetary/openplanetary.github.io/_drafts/matisse.md

 Here a brief example of MATISSE usage follows.
 When the homepage of the tool is loaded select “4 Vesta” as target and “VIR IR” as instrument.
 Then fill the latitude and longitude fields of the search form with the values Lat Min = 25, Lat Max = 40, Lon Min = 48, Lon Max = 63 and the click the “Search” button (you can of course change all these settings).

 From the list of observations select the third one and then choose 5005.37 nm as wavelength and “Red temperature” as palette (the 5 micron band is best suited for thermal analysis).
-After clicking the “Submit” button and waiting a pair of minutes the output page will be loaded: on the left the 3D interactive window is available, with the two 2D projected images (zoomed to the selection and covering the entire target) on the right.
+After clicking the “Submit” button and waiting a pair of minutes the output page will be loaded:  the two 2D projected images (zoomed to the selection and covering the entire target) on the right, while the 3D online visualization is disable for large bodies (such as Vesta).
 The links below them allows the download of the PostScript version of this images, whereas at the bottom of the page the links to download 2D GIS and 3D Paraview files will be located.

 These are TGZ compressed files containing, respectively, 4 and 2 files: the 2D files are a GeoTIFF one and an ENVI IMG+HDR couple (with a readme.txt attached).
 In the 3D TGZ, along with the readme.txt a VTP file is present: this file can be opened with Paraview.